Transforming Data on Load

 Supported File Formats

-SQL command with transformations supports Parquet and CSV file formats.
+Dremio's COPY INTO SQL command with transformations supports Parquet and CSV file formats.

 Select a Subset of Columns

-COPY INTO inventory( store_id, stock_date, item_id, amount,)
+COPY INTO inventory(store_id, stock_date, item_id, amount)

 Reorder Columns

-column is the fifth column in the file.
+Sometimes, the data in the underlying file does not match how you want to materialize the data in Dremio.
+In the example below, we have a CSV snapshot of our customer data, and the cust_id column is the fifth column in the file.
 As a best practice, we want to move the table's primary key to the first column of the table.
+Because the CSV file includes headers, we must reference the columns by their header names as defined in the file.
 To achieve this, we load the data with the following:

 COPY INTO dim_customer(cust_id, name, address, age)